10-Year Bond Yield in Philippines

 Central Bank pauses monetary policy tightening cycle in May

-The Bangko Sentral ng Pilipinas (BSP) raised the overnight reverse repurchase facility rate by 50 basis points to 6.00% at its 16 February meeting.
-Concurrently, the rates on the overnight deposit and lending facilities—which establish the floor and the ceiling of the interest rate corridor—were increased to 5.50% and 6.50%, respectively.
-Markets had largely priced in February’s decision.
+At its 18 May meeting, the Bangko Sentral ng Pilipinas (BSP) left the overnight reverse repurchase facility rate unchanged at 6.25%.
+Concurrently, the rates on the overnight deposit and lending facilities—which establish the floor and the ceiling of the interest rate corridor—remained at 5.75% and 6.75%, respectively.
+May’s decision had been widely anticipated by market analysts.

 |10-Year Bond Yield (%, eop)||5.58||7.07||4.45||3.02||4.82|